LuukHenk/2048-Solver/README.md

 - The game can be played manually in the terminal using manual mode (run ./main)
 - The game can be played automatically using a build-in algorithm
     - Predicts score of the possible movements and adds weight to the movement with the highest score
+    - Finds the the highest value on the board, determines if it is in a corner, and determines with which movement it gets in/out of the corner
 - ~~The game can be played on an extern graphical screen~~

 ## Changelog: